 If you do need to start your own organization, research is still necessary.
 Find out what is already happening in the area you are interested in, talk to the organizations involved.
 Talk to an executive director and find out what it really takes to run and fund an organization.
 Then start by taking one of the below steps.
 You can form your organization later on after acquiring more experience, making your chances of success much higher.

-Here’s eight alternatives to starting a nonprofit:
+Here are eight alternatives to starting a nonprofit:

 1. Volunteer for a program

 As an Executive Director, I often had people contact me wanting to volunteer.
-Our best volunteers, and the ones who got the most out of the experience, were those who committed to helping on an on-going basis, who showed up when they said they would, worked hard, asked good questions and weren’t afraid to learn new skills.
+Our best volunteers, and the ones who got the most out of the experience, were those who committed to helping on an ongoing basis, who showed up when they said they would, worked hard, asked good questions, and weren’t afraid to learn new skills.
 It could be challenging, however, to match a volunteer with a need in the organization.
 Sometimes the volunteer’s schedule didn’t match ours, or they wanted an experience that we simply couldn’t provide.
 Fantastic committed volunteers are always in high demand, and if you are prepared to be a good volunteer, you can make a tremendous difference, while broadening your knowledge of nonprofits and other skills.
-Even if you can’t find an organization that exactly matches your passion, volunteering will give you a wealth of behind-the-scenes knowledge to running your own.
+Even if you can’t find an organization that exactly matches your passion, volunteering will give you a wealth of behind-the-scenes knowledge to run your own.

 2. Raise funds for a program

 My friend Maggie and her friends started a project to honor her husband after he passed away at a young age.
-They held a fundraiser for Mourning Hope, a local organization that supports young people who have lost a close friend or relative, because Mourning Hope was a tremendous help for Maggie and her daughter.
+They held a fundraiser for Mourning Hope, a local organization that supports young people who have lost a close friend or relative because Mourning Hope was a tremendous help for Maggie and her daughter.
 The fundraiser was a huge success and some of the group members then suggested they start a nonprofit organization.
 Maggie and I discussed it and I reassured her that she could continue raising money for local groups without the headache of creating an organization.
 The group can hold a fundraiser for any nonprofit, and as long as the checks are made out to that organization, the donors still get a tax deduction.

 Any nonprofit would be thrilled to have a high-quality event set up and run for them, as events take a lot of time and energy.
-This frees up the organization to focus on their mission.
+This frees up the organization to focus on its mission.
 Just be clear and upfront with the organization about who is responsible for which tasks so no one is surprised a week before the event with unexpected demands.

-In addition, you can also be a peer-to-peer fundraiser and raise money from your friends, often on-line.
+In addition, you can also be a peer-to-peer fundraiser and raise money from your friends, often online.
 Your friends may not know about a great organization you are raising funds for, but they know you and trust your judgment, so if you ask for a donation, they’ll chip in.
 Often you can set up your own fundraising page with the nonprofit so everyone can see the progress you are making toward your goal.

 3. Develop a business to benefit a cause.

 You don’t have to set up a nonprofit organization to be charitable.
-Setting up a for profit business to make money with your skills might be a great option.
+Setting up a for-profit business to make money with your skills might be a great option.
 Starting a business is much simpler than starting a nonprofit and gives you a lot more flexibility.
 You can promote your donations as part of your sales pitch.
-Social entrepreneurship is rapidly developing as a popular way to support great causes, while doing good business.
+Social entrepreneurship is rapidly developing as a popular way to support great causes while doing good business.